xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

 n018 - **Is this a triangle?** DIDN'T SOLVED IT AT FIRST TRY!!!!!

 n020 - **Two to One** Check alternative solutions

+n021 - **Find the next perfect square!** DIDN?T SOLVED IT AT FIRST TRY!!!!!